-I grew up in Winston-Salem, North Carolina before going to the University of North Carolina at Asheville to major in Environmental Studies.
-After undergrad, I worked in The Great Smoky Mountains National Park doing fish population monitoring.
-Then after a brief stint at the City of Durham Stormwater Services, I left to go to graduate school at The University of North Carolina at Chapel Hill to study Environmental Science and Engineering.
-I’ve obtained my MS (’10) and PhD (’15) dissertation under Dr. Marc Serre.
+I grew up in Winston-Salem, North Carolina before attending the University of North Carolina at Asheville to major in Environmental Studies.
+After completing my undergraduate degree, I worked in The Great Smoky Mountains National Park with the Student Conservation Association conducting environmental field work, including fish population monitoring.
+I then attended graduate school at The University of North Carolina at Chapel Hill to study Environmental Science and Engineering.
+I obtained my MS (’10) and Ph.D. (’15) dissertation under Dr. Marc Serre.

-I am recently married to my better half, Dr. Julia Rager, who is a rising star in the toxicology and genetics field.
-In my spare time I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and deer hunting.
+I am married to my better half, Dr. Julia Rager, who is a rising star in the toxicology and genetics field.
+In my spare time, I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and camping.